-Men who are borne down with sorrow because wives, so dear to them, are nervous, feeble and irritable, have it in their own power, through a wise control in Karezza, accompanied by a selfless love, to restore the radiant hue of health to the faces of loved ones, strength and elasticity to their steps and a harmonious action of every part of the body.
-By tenderness and endearment, the husband develops a response in the wife through her love nature, which thrills every fibre into action and is a radiating tonic to every nerve.
+Men who are borne down with sorrow because their wives are nervous, feeble and irritable, have it in their own power, through Karezza,, to restore the radiant hue of health to the faces of their loved ones, strength and elasticity to their steps and harmonious action of every part of their bodies.
+By manifestation of tenderness and endearment, the husband may develop a response in the wife through her love nature, which thrills every fiber into action and radiates tonic to every nerve.

-The love of every wife for her husband demands the impetus to health that he through his affectional nature has the power to give.
 Men with hearts full of love and wisdom will not be slow to accord this boon to wives whom they have pledged to love and protect, thus fulfilling the marriage sacrament.